0w0zies/pyui/README.md

 # pyui
-An easy to use pygame based gui creator.
+An easy to use gui creator. (uses pygame to draw the ui)

 Installation